Teach for UCSF Certificate Program

 Improve the quality and depth of the teaching skills of UCSF faculty.

-The program creates defined educational paths so that individuals can develop focused teaching skills and receive a certificate in recognition of achievement.
+The program creates defined educational paths in 8 areas so that individuals can develop the focused teaching skills they choose and receive a certificate in recognition of achievement.
 The program is popular with faculty, residents, fellows, and volunteer clinical professors at UCSF and at affiliated institutions.
 Participants complete specific sets of UCSF Educational Skills Workshops.
-Credit toward the certificate is given after a demonstration of competence through assessments that are completed during each workshop.
+Credit toward a certificate is given after a demonstration of competence through assessments that are completed during each workshop.

 The Teach for UCSF Certificate Program aims to: